Military Pet Moves: Your Most Frequently Asked Questions

 Can my military vet endorse my pet’s paperwork?
 If so, will this save money?

 Yes, but only if your veterinarian is an active-duty military veterinarian or a General Schedule (GS-0701) veterinarian and your cat or dog travels to the European Union, Japan, or South Korea.
 This does not apply to contract veterinarians working for the Department of Defense.
 If you are unsure of your veterinarian’s classification, PetRelocation can assist you in finding out.

 If your vet and destination meet the above qualifications, they may issue and endorse your pet’s international health certificate.
 As a result, you will see a discount in your contract with PetRelocation as we will not need to send your documents to the USDA for endorsement.

 Farrah and Titus moved with their military family and PetRelocation

 Why would I need you to deliver my pet after they arrive?
 Can’t I pick them up from the airport myself?

 You are welcome to pick your pet up from the airport upon arrival if you wish.
-If you do so, you will see a decrease in charge, as this requires less work on the part of our trusted partners.
-However, we recommend that you consider the logistics involved before making that decision.
+If you do so, you will see a decrease in charge, as this requires less work from our trusted partners.
+However, we recommend you consider the logistics involved before making that decision.

-PetRelocation is thankful for the service the men and women of the military provide and are happy to help how we can.
+PetRelocation is thankful for the service the men and women of the military provide and is happy to help if we can.
 Do you have a question we didn’t answer above?
 Let us know!
 If you are being stationed overseas and taking your pets, we can help!
 Contact us today to discuss your pet’s move!